"7 Days in Penang."

 Penang, an island located on the northwest coast of Peninsular Malaysia, is separated from the mainland by the Penang Strait.
 The island is connected to the mainland by the Penang Bridge.
 In the heart of George Town, the capital of Penang, stands Komtar (Kompleks Tun Abdul Razak), an iconic skyscraper and the tallest building in the city. ( Shot was taken at the viewing deck of Penang Hill ).

-is an iconic landmark and a key transportation link in Penang, Malaysia.
+The Penang Bridge is an iconic landmark and a key transportation link in Penang, Malaysia.
 Stretching over the Penang Strait, it connects the island of Penang to the mainland.
 This engineering marvel is known for its impressive length, scenic views, and significant role in facilitating transportation and commerce in the region.
 The bridge has become a symbol of Penang's development and connectivity.

 It's a poignant moment to witness the closure of a legendary eatery after 70 years of service through my lens.
 This place has become more than just a restaurant; it's a living testament to the memories and traditions shared by the locals, having been a beloved spot for breakfast, brunch, and lunch or even just a cup of tea.
 My documentation of its final moments serves as a valuable record, capturing the essence of a culinary and cultural heritage that has been a part of the community for decades.
 As this chapter closes, my photos become a cherished archive, preserving the nostalgia and significance of this iconic eatery for generations to come.